Himanshu-18-P/appointment-agent/README.md

 # appointment-agent

-A no-code, API-first system to deploy intelligent doctor appointment assistants powered by LLMs.
+A no-code, API-first system to deploy intelligent appointment assistants powered by LLMs.

 Each bot supports: